-The Disputed Domain Name was registered, without authorization of Complainant, by the Respondent on April 21, 2021 and it is not redirected to an active website.
+The Disputed Domain Name was registered, without authorization of Complainant, by the Respondent on October 28, 2020 and has been redirected to an online betting site.

-In light of the Respondent's registration and use of the Disputed Domain Name, confusingly similar to Complainant's registered and well-known trademarks MICROSOFT, the Complainant instructed its representative to address to the owner of the

-Disputed Domain Name a cease and desist letter in order to notify him of the infringement of the Complainant's trademark rights, requesting the immediate cease of any use, and the transfer, of the Disputed Domain Name to the Complainant.
+In light of the Respondent's registration and use of the Disputed Domain Name, confusingly similar to its registered and wellknown trademarks MICROSOFT, the Complainant instructed its representative to address to the owner of the Disputed Domain Name a cease and desist letter in order to notify him of the infringement of the Complainant's trademark rights, requesting the immediate cease of any use, and the transfer, of the Disputed Domain Name to the Complainant.

-The cease-and-desist letter was therefore sent on July 8, 2022 to the Respondent's email indicated in the whois provided by the registrar following the disclosure on April 12, 2022.
-The Complainant did not receive a response.
+The cease-and-desist letter was therefore sent on January 19, 2022 to the Respondent's email indicated in the whois of the domain name <touxingyun.com>, whose the link to the corresponding website was indicated in the website related to the Disputed Domain Name <microsoftgeeks.com>.